rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 request.duration:range(4.2, Inf)
 ```

-This query can be shortened to by using [range comparison filter](https://docs.victoriametrics.com/victorialogs/logsql/#range-comparison-filter):
+This query can be shortened by using the [range comparison filter](https://docs.victoriametrics.com/victorialogs/logsql/#range-comparison-filter):

 ```logsql
 request.duration:>4.2